The National Ski Patrol

 patrol like the one in use at the race.
 Not one to shy from a challenge, and having lost a friend on the slopes two years earlier, "Minnie" accepted, and the National Ski Patrol was born.

-Today, the nonprofit National Ski Patrol still adheres to the creed of "Service and Safety" established more than 75 years ago.
+Today, the nonprofit National Ski Patrol still adheres to the creed of "Service and Safety" established 80 years ago.
 As the industry has evolved, so too has the NSP.
 The emergence of new snow sports like snowboarding, tubing, and snow-skating has introduced new equipment and terrain, requiring new safety and rescue techniques and emergency care methods to be developed and taught.
 In addition, greater access to the backcountry has brought new training and regimens for NSP members.

 Download the NSP Fact Sheet.